Australian Law Librarians' Association

 The Australian Law Librarians' Association (ALLA) is the professional body for Law Library staff in Australia.
 Currently it has official state level bodies in NSW, Victoria, South Australia, Northern Territory and Western Australia and supports the industry through professional development, special interest publications, and events.
 Formally, it is an incorporated association.

 History

 The Association started when a group of six librarians met to start an informal network, in 1969.
 It was initially known as the Australian Law Librarians Group.
 From then, through the 1970s and 1980s, the group gradually grew to cover most states in Australia.
 Over the first two decades of its existence, the association expanded more into a wide variety of areas of legal practice.

+Dorothy Shea was the association's president between 2004 and 2005.
 The group changed its name from the Law Librarians Group to the Australian Law Librarians' Association in 2006.
 In 2013, after some years of negotiation and practice, the Association established centralised memberships, and with a stronger central role.
 This caused some states, Tasmania and Queensland, to drop out of the Association at the time.